Practice panel

 The Practice Panel aims to bring together practitioners and academics around papers that describe successful collaboration across the research/practice divide or explore the factors that impede or facilitate fruitful knowledge-sharing and suggest ways these factors might be addressed.

-Since the cancellation of the conference in Tampere, the panel members were invited to participate in NETWORK GOVERNANCE AND DIGITAL TECHNOLOGIES IN A COVID-19 WORLD , a virtual conference in which Government and community leaders in Norway and Australia shared experiences and reflections on the role of networks and digital technologies in responding to the challenges of COVID-19.
-Practitioners of public and community sectors in both Queensland (Australia) and Norway to reflected on their experiences, identify challenges and opportunities, and explore future collaborations in this new context.
-Two universities ( University of Agder, Norway and Southern Cross University, Australia) co-designed and hosted the virtual conference and two IRSPM panels were involved: the Practitioner Panel and the Network Governance Panel.
+Panel members were invited to participate in NETWORK GOVERNANCE AND DIGITAL TECHNOLOGIES IN A COVID-19 WORLD , a virtual conference in which Government and community leaders in Norway and Australia shared experiences and reflections on the role of networks and digital technologies in responding to the challenges of COVID-19.
+Practitioners of public and community sectors in both Queensland (Australia) and Norway reflected on their experiences, identified challenges and opportunities, and explored future collaborations in this new context.
+Two universities (University of Agder, Norway and Southern Cross University, Australia) co-designed and hosted the virtual conference and two IRSPM panels were involved: the Practitioner Panel and the Network Governance Panel.
 Christine Flynn, the Practitioner panel convenor, facilitated the panel session.
+The publication from this conference is referenced below.

 Multiple publications have resulted from papers presented over the years.
 Some recent research outputs from panel contributors include: